GPS in a Nutshell

 Even if you're not too technical and just want something for safety, a

-GPS unit can be a life saver - literally.
+GPS unit or Spot locator can be a life saver - literally.